-Solo-trips, backpacking, stay-cation, detoxes and what-not!
-There are all kinds of ways you can travel.
+Solo-trips, backpacking, stay-cations, detoxes and what-not!
+There are all kinds of ways in which you can travel.
 But there is one that we take for granted—travelling with parents.
-It is something you did while growing up and never thought it extraordinary.
+This is something you did while growing up and never thought it extraordinary.
 But when was the last time you travelled with your parents?
 And I don’t mean travel to attend someone’s wedding.
 I mean, actually planned a trip with your parents.

 It feels like home

 I don't know about you but a day or two into a trip, I end up getting homesick.
 And I have no shame in admitting that I love being home as much as I enjoy travel.
 Taking a road trip with my mother was the best of both worlds for me.
 I felt as though I'd won the lottery.
 That feeling where you venture to new places while still being in your comfort zone was unlike any other.

 There's no holding back

 When you travel solo or with friends, you often worry about the budget.
 Travelling with my mother got that worry off of me.
 I have a habit of fretting too much about money and compromising on many things when I hit the road.
 I have a rough budget in my head and try not to overspend.
 My mother made me realise that constantly thinking about it makes no sense at all.
 We stayed in a beautiful haveli and dined at the best places in Mandawa.
 In spite of travelling with a free hand, we ended up completing the trip well under budget.

 There's no rush